top of page

 While many groups in NZ called for 'building back better' post Covid, te takarangi (the grey and white spiral in the doughnut diagram below) spoke to the need for us to set a dynamic context for these projects that acknowledged our ecological boundaries and social needs.
 A context that would enable the system-shift needed to transition to a distributive, circular, and regenerative future.
 And a context that was based on the values of New Zealand's indigenous Māori people.

-A compass needs a map, and the PROJECT:MOONSHOT team are now working on the Moonshot Map.
+A compass needs a map, and the PROJECT:MOONSHOT team then started work on the Moonshot Map

 Illuminated Rock